John Nicholas Brown I: Personal life

-Brown died on May 1, 1900, when his son was only three months old.
+Brown died on May 1, 1900, of typhoid fever, when his son was only three months old.
 His brother Harold Brown died a few days later after returning to the United States from Europe after hearing of his brother's death.
 John Nicholas Brown II was referred to as the richest child in the world at the time.

 In 1901, his widow donated the funds to build Emmanual Episcopal Church in Newport, RI in his memory.
 She died at her home, Harbor Court (now the Newport station of the New York Yacht Club), in 1950.

 Organizations and philanthropy

-Brown was a member of the Rhode Island Society of the Cincinnati and the New York Society of Colonial Wars.
+Brown was a member of the Rhode Island Society of the Cincinnati and the New York Society of Colonial Wars (national member number 989 and state member number 528).
 He was elected a member of the American Antiquarian Society in 1888.